-40% of upper management positions in large and medium-sized Polish businesses are held by women (2017).
-8% of Polish CEOs/directors are female.
+41.8% of all managerial posts in Poland are held by women (2018).
+Women comprise 7% of Polish CEOs (2017).
 The number of Polish women running their own businesses has also risen steadily.
-Over 1000,000 Polish companies are now run by women.
+30.3% of all business owners in Poland are women (2018).

 INDUSTRY & TECHNOLOGY

-In spite of a record number of IT employees in Poland, there is a huge demand for IT professionals and their number grew 30% from 2016 to 2017.
-The number of women studying the field (13.3% in Poland vs. 17.2% in the EU generally) is not keeping pace with sector growth and demand.
+In spite of a record number of IT employees in Poland, there is a huge demand for IT professionals and the IT service market in Poland is growing 4 to 5 times faster than the global average (2019).
+The number of women studying the field, 13% (2017) in Poland vs. 17.2% (2018) in the EU generally, is not keeping pace with sector growth and demand.

 RETIREMENT & LIFE EXPECTANCY